DivontrixDB

 01

-• No foreign-function-interface layer — the entire stack is one language
+• No FFI to a C core — the entire stack is one memory-safe language

 02

-• Write-ahead log entries are individually signed and chain-linked
+• Write-ahead log — frames signed and chain-linked

 03